 Who are you?
 You might answer this question by stating your name, your age, and your occupation, so let me rephrase my question: How does the image you have of yourself look like?

-If you don’t understand the question or you can’t come up with a satisfying answer, than this book is perfect for you.
+If you don’t understand the question or you can’t come up with a satisfying answer then this book is perfect for you.
 You often hear people say “We are the product of our environment” and this is true.
 But it is only true to a certain degree.

 If we dig a little deeper, we will find that we are our self-image.
-And if we live like most people do, yes, this self-image is mainly influenced by our environment and our experience.
-Fortunately, we are not limited to this influences.
-We can learn to create our own self-image.
+And if we live as most people do, yes, this self-image is mainly influenced by our environment and our experience.
+Fortunately, we are not limited to these influences.
+We can learn to create our own self-images.
 Why is that important?

 About Dr. Maxwell Maltz and Dan Kennedy

 Dr. Maxwell Maltz graduated with a doctorate in medicine and worked in the field of cosmetic surgery when people first started to hear and learn about plastic surgery.
 As he worked with different clients, he began to realize that there is a difference between our appearance and our self-image.

 Intrigued by this finding, he started to develop methods to improve one’s self-image.
 While not getting much attention in the beginning, his methods have proven over time to improve the lives of his clients.

 Many of today’s most successful motivational speakers and self-help experts refer to his work and use some form of his strategies to improve the lives of athletes, housewives, and everybody who wants to improve his or her self-image and therefore his or her life.

 Dan Kennedy is a business coach, consultant, strategic advisor, and the author of the „No B.S.“ book series.
 He regularly writes articles on business on websites like entrepreneur.com and often states how the methods of Dr. Maxwell Maltz had helped him and his clients to become more successful by working on their self-image.